Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 This section will demonstrate how to use Azure Active Directory user account to log in a web service.
 You can choose one of the following options to get the sample project.

-- Option 1: Use [01-client] project directly
+- Option 1: Use [01-client] project directly.
 - Option 2: Follow steps in [1.1.
 Create sample project](#11-create-sample-project) to create the
   sample project.